Trentino Booking Booking

 Public transportation

-You can reach Passo del Tonale with the Trentino Trasporti scheduled bus (download the schedules for outbound and return).
+You can reach Passo del Tonale by the Trentino Trasporti regular bus service (download the outbound and return timetables).

 How to get there

-Follow the SS42, up to Passo del Tonale.
-More or less at the level of Hotel Gardenia, turn left onto Via della Circonvallazione and continue, keeping right and following the signs for Valbiolo chairlift.
+Inglese: Drive along the SS42 until you reach Passo del Tonale.
+Approximately at the level of Hotel Gardenia, turn left onto Via della Circonvallazione and continue, keeping right and following the signs for the Valbiolo chairlift.

 Where to park

-To face this walk, we recommend wearing hiking boots and a hat and carrying a waterproof jacket, sunscreen, and a water bottle in your backpack.
+For this walk, we recommend wearing trekking boots and a hat and carrying a waterproof jacket, sunscreen, and a water bottle in your backpack.

-Don't forget your camera or phone to capture the views and scenes you like most.
+Don’t forget a camera or mobile phone to capture the landscapes and views you like the most.
 If you want, you can share them on social media using #visitvaldisole.